 Localized AS flare-ups affect only one part of the body.
 The symptoms can include immobility, pain, and fatigue.

 This article reviews the common symptoms associated with AS flare-ups.
-It also looks at the treatment options available and how a person can help prevent flare-ups from occurring.
+It also looks at the treatment options available and how a person can help prevent flare-ups.

-People living with AS may experience different symptoms during a flare-up.
+People living with AS may experience various symptoms during a flare-up.
 Some common symptoms include the following: